Best computer speakers 2024: upgrade your desktop audio with our expert picks

 How we test computer speakers

 What Hi-Fi? is all about comparative testing, so we listen to every pair of computer speakers we review against the current leader in its field to gauge how it compares to the best-in-class competition.
 We keep What Hi-Fi?
-Award winners, such as the Ruark MR1 Mk2 in this category, in our stockrooms so we can always put new products against ones we know and love.
+Award winners, such as the Ruark MR1 Mk2 in this category, in our stockrooms so we can always put new products we review against benchmark ones we know and love.

 From all of our reviews, we choose the top computer speakers to feature in this Best Buy.
 That's why if you take the plunge and buy one of the products recommended here, or on any other Best Buy page, you can rest assured you're getting a What Hi-Fi?-approved product.